Peeta Mellark: Characterization

-Peeta is the same age as Katniss, making him 16 years old in The Hunger Games and 17-18 in Catching Fire and Mockingjay.
+Peeta is the same age as Katniss, making him 16 years old in The Hunger Games and 17–18 in Catching Fire and Mockingjay.

-Peeta is of "medium height, stocky build" and has "ashy blond hair that falls in waves over his forehead."
+Peeta is of medium height and stocky build, and has ashy blond hair.
 He has blue eyes.
-He is "broad-shouldered and strong."
+Peeta's features are described as ranging from handsome, to striking, to even beautiful by Katniss, some of which is brought up and highlighted during his first interview with Caesar Flickerman.
 Part of Peeta's left leg was amputated following the 74th Hunger Games, forcing him to walk with the aid of a prosthetic leg for the rest of his life.
 In the 2012 film adaptation, his leg is never amputated.

-Peeta is repeatedly described as charming, generous, kind and likable, and possessing a self-deprecating sense of humour.
-He first confuses and later inspires Katniss with his determination to maintain his identity while inside the arena and his refusal to become a "piece" in the Capitol's game.
+Peeta is considered charming and generous, and possesses a self-deprecating sense of humor.
+He first confuses and later inspires Katniss with his determination to maintain his identity while inside the arena and his refusal to be complicit with the Capitol.

-An accomplished painter and baker on account of working in his family's bakery his whole life (Suzanne Collins named the character Peeta because "Pita" is a kind of bread), Peeta also excels at hand-to-hand combat, camouflage, handling knives, and starting fires.
-Peeta also has a remarkable talent for speaking to crowds.
-People tend to "embrace everything he says."
+An accomplished painter and baker on account of working in his family's bakery his whole life and a skilled wrestler at school, Peeta utilizes these skillsets to excel at hand-to-hand combat, camouflage, handling knives, and starting fires.
 Not only is he initially responsible for making the Capitol fall in love with Katniss, Katniss herself says Peeta would be invaluable to the revolution because of his ability "to turn his pain into words that will transform people."

-Critical reception

-Entertainment Weekly said Peeta, as well as Gale Hawthorne, were "thinly imagined".
-MTV listed five reasons why Peeta is "badass", and that "Peeta gives [Katniss] a run for her money in the coolness category".